onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 ### Displaying a snackbar message

-Now that we have configured our application to support an application-wide snackbar, we can display a message on this snackbar by using the `send()` method.
+Now that we have configured our application to support an application snackbar, we can display a message on this snackbar by using the `send()` method.
 The `send()` method is available on a `Route`, `Controller`, and `Component`.